haratine/haratine.github.io/_posts/2021-04-10-keepalived.md

 <h2><b>WHAT IS KEEPALIVED</b></h2>

-kepalived is a system daemon in Linux systems that provides frameworks for both high availability and load balancing.
+keepalived is a system daemon in Linux systems that provides frameworks for both high availability and load balancing.

 <b>IMPORTANT TERMINOLOGY</b>